Codigo-io/docs/docs/getting-started/installation.md

 | Microsoft Windows    | [Download](#)                                  |

 :::tip
-Código Studio comes pre-install with Código CLI
+Código Hub comes pre-install with Código CLI
 :::

 ### Sign in to Código CLI

-If you have accessed the platform through Código Studio or installed the Código CLI manually you are required to sign in with a GitHub account.
+If you have accessed the platform through Código Hub or installed the Código CLI manually you are required to sign in with a GitHub account.
 To sign in, follow the next steps:

 1. Execute the command `codigo login`.
 This command will print a GitHub link and a device code